 - The Aurora is very cooling thanks to its phase-change material cover and copper-infused foam, which help dissipate body heat.

-- Check out my full Brooklyn Bedding Aurora mattress review.
+- For more, check out my full Brooklyn Bedding Aurora mattress review.

 Other Common Comparisons